-- Positive reinforcement for drinking well, including use of appropriate charts and rewards - Start with expecting the child to drink only slightly more than they currently are and gradually increase expectations - Measure out what the child should be having in a day into a clean jug or plastic bottle.
+- Positive reinforcement for drinking well, including use of appropriate charts and rewards. - Start with expecting the child to drink only slightly more than they currently are and gradually increase expectations. - Measure out what the child should be having each day into a clean jug or plastic bottle.
 Making all their drinks from that can help them visualise how well they are doing.
 If they have a drink from a carton or bottle, the equivalent quantity of water from the jug or bottle can be poured away.
-The child should be encouraged to finish their jug or bottle by the end of tea time each day - Some children manage well if given a full glass and are told to drink half, others do better if given half a glass and are told to finish it - Build drink times into the family's daily routine - Make drink times fun: Sitting together with a book or game and refusing to read any more/throw the dice until the child has had a few more sips; using straws or a different glass or cup; adding ice - If children really dislike or refuse to drink water, offer fruit squashes or diluted fruit juices.
-Many of these are high in sugar content - sugar free alternatives are best, for children who will not drink water - Ice lollies and jellies are high in fluid content, but also tend to be high in sugar, so should be used with caution - Families should be advised to avoid battles over drinks - The child should be having half their daily intake by dinner time (midday meal) to avoid them having large quantities late in the day, as this may cause or exacerbate night time wetting
+The child should be encouraged to finish their jug or bottle by the end of teatime each day. - Some children manage well if given a full glass and are told to drink half, others do better if given half a glass and are told to finish it. - Build drink times into the family's daily routine. - Make drink times fun: Suggest that the parent or carer sit together with their child and read a book or play game and do not read any more/throw the dice until the child has had a few more sips.
+If the child refuses to drink more the parent can put the book or game away. - Use straws or a different glass or cup, with a design that is appealing to the child. - Add ice or give the chid the drink at the temperature they prefer. - If children really dislike or refuse to drink water, offer fruit squashes or diluted fruit juices.
+Many of these are high in sugar content - sugar free alternatives are best, for children who will not drink water. - Ice lollies and jellies are high in fluid content, but tend to be high in sugar, so should be used with caution. - Families should be advised to avoid battles over drinks. - The child should be having half their daily intake by dinner time (midday meal) to avoid them having large quantities late in the day, as this may cause or exacerbate night time wetting.